nandac/letterloom/docs/manual.typ

 === Getting Started

-To get started, here is a straightforward example showcasing the minimum required arguments for using the `letterloom` package:
+To get started, here is a simple example demonstrating the essential arguments needed to use the `letterloom` package:

 ```typ
 #import "@preview/letterloom:0.1.0": *